djs2014/whatweather/README.md

  - layout margins
  - layout for small and layout for bigger field
   - background orange when first time thunder, reset when no thunder at all.

+- weird bug format Gregorian.Info.hour -> shows the actual time using println but shows `method` when drawn to dc.